7 dead in Colorado birthday party shooting

 It was Colorado’s worst mass shooting since a gunman killed 10 people at a Boulder supermarket March 22.

+“The tragic shooting in Colorado Springs is devastating,” Gov. Jared Polis said Sunday, “especially as many of us are spending the day celebrating the women in our lives who have made us the people we are today.”

 Colorado Springs, population 465,000, is Colorado’s second-biggest city after Denver.
+In 2015, a man killed three people, including a police officer, and injured eight others in a shooting at a Planned Parenthood clinic in Colorado Springs.

 Sign up for Daily Newsletters